Why Do You Suddenly Get Razor Burn While Traveling?

 Shaving under these conditions can cause more damage than usual.

-If redness persists after shaving, check this guide:
+If irritation or redness continues, check this guide:

 How to Fix Shaving Redness